Sheridan 65 Good

 What's it like Living in Sheridan?

-Whether you’re moving to a new area to be closer to family, friends or for a new job, living in Sheridan could be a positive experience compared to other cities in Indiana if you know where to search.
+Whether you’re moving to a new town to be closer to family, friends or for a new job, living in Sheridan could be a positive experience compared to other cities in Indiana if you know where to search.
 Don't forget to determine what matters most to you in a neighborhood.
 Consider factors such as safety, proximity to work or school, access to amenities (like parks, fitness facilities, grocery stores, restaurants), public transportation options, community atmosphere and the overall vibe you're looking for.
-The best areas in Sheridan and in surrounding cities are easier to find when you are able to make informed decisions.
-Using data from amenities, cost of living, commute, education, you will see a detailed breakdown of the most important information as well as comparisons to the Indiana and national averages.
+Using the livability score which includes data from categories like crime, cost of living, employment, you can easily compare the best places to live in Sheridan and also determine if there are any nearby cities that might be a better match for your lifestyle.
+You can also compare Sheridan to Indiana and the national average.

 For home buyers, real estate will be the largest purchase they will ever make and it will also be their most valuable asset.
 For renters, the monthly rent paid on their Sheridan apartments will most likely be their largest expense.
 Based on tangible metrics like home and rental affordability and appreciation rates, housing in this area has received a score that is well above the average of every other US city.
 A thriving real estate market can also generate strong local economic activity and job creation.